The Jupiter Magazine Overflow Section...

 Above, left to right: the Jupiters of: Mike Allfrey, Maurice Stone, Brian Holmes, Doug Rath and Barry Houston.

 Above: taken during the navigation rally.
-Brain Holmes in the Red Jupiter
+Brian Holmes in his Red Jupiter

 Here is a picture of Mike Stout (left) and John Kenna on the Whistler Peak Run last year, in Western Canada